Watch an 8-Hour Performance on Top of a 2.5-Tonne Block of Suspended Ice at Greenwich + Docklands Fest

 In 2022, there was a tidal wave of multi-coloured foam that cascaded through Greenwich Peninsula, in 2023, a gaggle of glowing, colour-changing robotic swans floated on the Thames after dark.
 This year, Greenwich + Docklands International Festival (GDIF) will see performers spend eight jaw-dropping hours on top of a block of ice suspended high above the docklands as it slowly melts away.
 But that’s just the tip of the iceberg when it comes to 2024’s programme.

-GDIF organisers have just announced the first wave of theatre and performing arts events that’ll be presented at this year’s festival, with THAW, the aerial production performed on a 2.5-tonne block of ice, standing out as a particular highlight.
-They’ve also announced the theme, ALL CHANGE, which is all about “celebrating change-making activism and artistic innovation whilst reflecting global and local stories of transformation”.
+GDIF organisers have just announced the theatre and performing arts events that’ll be presented at this year’s festival, which has the theme ALL CHANGE, involving “celebrating change-making activism and artistic innovation whilst reflecting global and local stories of transformation”.

-Some of the festival’s other events are set to include Bodies of Water, inspired by Warsan Shire’s poem HOME and produced by the same company as last year’s The Architect; TOUCH, which combines the use of a flight of stairs and gravity-defying trampoline choreography; PATOIS, a blend of contemporary and traditional Caribbean dance; and an immersive celebration of community, PRAM PEOPLE, which invites participants to join a pram party.
-There’s still plenty more to come, so watch this space.
+THAW, the aerial production performed on a 2.5-tonne block of ice, is standing out as a particular highlight but there’s plenty more to enjoy.
+Some of the festival’s other events are Silence!, a percussion and pyrotechnics spectacle in Woolwich; the premiere of A Ballad of Thamesmead by theatre company Dante or Die; Bodies of Water, inspired by Warsan Shire’s poem HOME and produced by the same company as last year’s The Architect; TOUCH, which combines the use of a flight of stairs and gravity-defying trampoline choreography; PATOIS, a blend of contemporary and traditional Caribbean dance; and an immersive celebration of community, PRAM PEOPLE, which invites participants to join a pram party.

 Fri 23rd August – Sun 8th September 2024